aws-samples/automated-iot-fleet-provisioning-by-claim/README.md

 AWS IoT Core Fleet Provisioning provides all necessary tools to securely onboard IoT devices.
 This process includes establishing a unique identity for each device, registering each device within AWS IoT, and managing the device permissions.
 The image below is from [how-to-automate-onboarding-of-iot-devices-to-aws-iot-core-at-scale-with-fleet-provisioning](https://aws.amazon.com/blogs/iot/how-to-automate-onboarding-of-iot-devices-to-aws-iot-core-at-scale-with-fleet-provisioning/), which provides a detailed description of fleet provisioning.
 Provisioning by claim is a popular provisioning method that uses a bootstrap certificate (X.509 certificate and a private key) that can be included on edge devices during the manufacturing process.
 The edge device first connects to IoT Core using the bootstrap certificate to request production certificates that uniquely identify the device.
 At this point, the device uses the production certificates for future AWS IoT connections.
 For the first connection with the production certificates, IoT Core references a provisioning template to assign the correct permissions to the device.
 At this point, the device has full production permissions during communications with AWS IoT Core.

 ![Fleet Provisioning by Claim](Assets/fleet-provisioning-1.jpg)

 This repository includes AWS CloudFormation templates that fully automate the process of setting up fleet provisioning by claim.
 This removes the need to manually create and link AWS resources with the aim to provide a turnkey IoT device onboarding experience.
 This CloudFormation templates in this repo create:

 1. All cloud infrastructure for fleet provisioning by claim
 2. A custom account-specific edge client that can be deployed on edge devices (prebaked with bootstrap certificates and your IoT endpoint)
+3. (**New**): The ability to manage and rotate certificates signed by an AWS Root CA with configurable timelines and graceperiods.

 ## Getting Started